digitalfabrik/integreat-locales/README.md

 ### Setup

+If switching from `git submodules`, the submodule directory `locales` has to be deleted before checkout.

 For easier management of the subtrees, you should add the `integreat-locales` repository as a remote (otherwise the whole repo url has to be used for each command):

 ```bash
 git remote add locales git@github.com:Integreat/integreat-locales.git